Skip to main content

 Configuration Guide

-Go to linear.app/settings/api and sign in with your Linear account that has administrator access to your workspace.
+1. Go to linear.app/settings/api and sign in with your Linear account (must have admin access to your workspace).

-2. View Your Applications: You’ll see the “API” settings page where you can create and manage OAuth 2.0 applications.
+2. You’ll see the API page where you create and manage OAuth 2.0 applications.

 Linear API Settings Page

-It is recommended to create a dedicated workspace for managing OAuth 2.0 applications, as each admin user will have access to the application credentials.
+It is recommended to create a dedicated Linear workspace for managing OAuth apps, since any admin on the workspace can see the application credentials.

-Before creating the OAuth application in Linear, you need to get the Redirect URI from PipesHub:
+Before creating the OAuth application in Linear, copy the Redirect URL from PipesHub.

 3. Fill in the application details:

-• Application name: Enter a meaningful name (e.g., “PipesHub_Connector_App”)
+• Application name: a meaningful name (e.g., PipesHub Linear Connector)

-• Callback URLs: Paste the Redirect URI you copied from PipesHub (Step 2)
+• Callback URLs: paste the Redirect URL you copied from PipesHub (Step 2)

 Create OAuth 2.0 Application Form